rkonoplev/phoebe/docs/en/TECHNICAL_DEBT.md

 - **Telegram Integration**: Automatically post article previews to a Telegram channel.
   - **Purpose**: To expand content distribution and provide timely updates to subscribers.
-  - **Components**: A Telegram Bot client, a service to listen for article creation/publication events, message formatting (preview, link), and secure storage for the bot token.
+  - **Components**: A Telegram Bot client, a service to listen for article creation/publication events, message formatting, and secure storage for the bot token.

 ### Architecture & Performance (Low Priority)

-- **Reactive Stack Migration**: Consider migrating public-facing, high-traffic endpoints to a non-blocking stack.
+- **Reactive Stack Migration**: Consider migrating public-facing, high-traffic endpoints to a non-blocking stack (Spring WebFlux and R2DBC) to maximize scalability.
-  - **Purpose**: To maximize scalability and resource efficiency under high load.
-  - **Components**: Spring WebFlux and R2DBC for specific, performance-critical parts of the application.

 ### Implementation Sequence